alibabacloud-howto/microservices-with-kubernetes/README.md

                 prefix: /api
             route:
             - destination:
-                host: backend-app-svc
+                host: backend-app-svc.default.svc.cluster.local
                 port:
                   number: 3000
         ```

-        It describes we use Istio Gateway with HTTP port for all domain name, and use Istio Vertual Service for the Kubernetes Services of the front-end web application and the back-end application.
+        It describes we use Istio Gateway with HTTP port for all domain name, and use Istio Vertual Service for the Kubernetes Services of the front-end web application and the back-end web API application.
 Please change the `hosts` property to yours accordingly.

+        In this tutorial, we create the Gateway and the VirtualServices in the *istio-system* namespace in order to clarify they are Istio resources.
+On the other hand, the Services of the front-end web application and back-end web API application are in the *default* namespace.
+Hence, the domain name of the Services in `host` property should be specified with namespace in detail, such as  *frontend-app-svc.default.svc.cluster.local*.
+In fact, if you create the Gateway and the VirtualServices in the *default* namespace without specifying the `namespace` property, you can write the domain name of the Services with just the Service's name, such as *frontend-app-svc*.
+For more information about DNS resolution in Kubernetes, see [this official document](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/).

-        Then, apply it.
+        Then, apply them.

         ```sh
+        kubectl apply -f network/istio-gateway.yml
-        kubectl apply -f network/istio-ingress.yml
+        kubectl apply -f network/istio-virtualservice.yml

-        kubectl get gateway
+        kubectl -n istio-system get gateway
-        kubectl get virtualservice
+        kubectl -n istio-system get virtualservice
         ```

         As you can see, a new GateWay and a new Virtual Service are added on the cluster.

     2. Update the DNS record

-        Since we changed to use Istio Gateway instead of Kubernetes Ingress to manage the ingress traffic, the IP address for the DNS record has changed.
-Hence, we need to change the DNS record.
+        Since we changed to use Istio Gateway instead of Kubernetes Ingress to manage the ingress traffic, the IP address for the DNS record has changed and we need to change it.
+Istio automatically generates a Service with the type of load balancer in front of Istio Gateway, hence we will update the DNS record with its IP address.

-        First, check the ingress host IP address and change the working directory with the following command:
+        First, check the IP address and change the working directory with the following command:

         ```sh
-        export INGRESS_HOST=$(kubectl -n istio-system get service istio-ingressgateway -o jsonpath='{.status.loadBalancer.ingress[0].ip}') echo $INGRESS_HOST
+        export ISTIO_INGRESS_HOST_IP=$(kubectl -n istio-system get service istio-ingressgateway -o jsonpath='{.status.loadBalancer.ingress[0].ip}') echo $ISTIO_INGRESS_HOST_IP

         cd ../terraform/
         ```

-        Then, change the Terraform variable with your ingress host IP address as follows:
+        Then, change the Terraform variable with your Istio Ingress host IP address as follows:

         `terraform.tfvars`
         ```sh